The following notes give guidance on who to contact for various types of flooding:

 If your private drains or sewers are overflowing, you will need a drainage contractor to deal with any blockage.
 If you are uncertain if any blockage is in the public or private sewers, Thames Water should be able to determine this, once on site, then recharge you the cost of any work on the private sewers.

 For flooding from the public highway or reporting blocked road gullies or gratings, contact Hampshire Highways North office at Hook, on 0300 555 1388.

-The local water supply company are South East Water - Customer Call Centre 0845 301 0845.
+The local water supply company is South East Water - Customer Call Centre 0845 301 0845.
 You can also report a leak to South East Water online.
-The water company are responsible for their supply up to and including the water stopcock.
+The water company is responsible for its supply up to and including the water stopcock.

 Flooding from a water service pipe or internal pipework

 This is the responsibility of the homeowner or landlord and would need the attention of a plumber.

 Flooding from a main river